webfixlab/multiple-products-to-cart-for-woocommerce/readme.txt

 == Screenshots ==

-1. Front-end View
+1. Frontend view of only simple products
+2. Frontend view of only variable products
+3. Mobile view
-2. Admin settings
+4. Admin settings
+5. All tables page
-3. Edit table
+6. Edit table
-4. Mobile view